elixir-lang/elixir/docs/6_other_topics.md

     iex> lc x in [1,2], y in [2,3], do: x*y
     [2,3,4,6]

-Elixir provides generators for both lists and bitstrings (a bitstring is a sequence of bits.
-An Elixir binary, for example, is a bitstring where the number of bits is multiple of 8):
+Elixir provides generators for both lists and bitstrings:

     # A list generator:
     iex> lc n in [1,2,3,4], do: n * 2